 Now this applies to both the ad and the landing page.

-If you are not familiar with the term “Call To Action” what I mean by a call to action is that you want to tell consumers what you want them to do and with the case of appliance repair, the #1 action you want them to take is Call Now!
+If you are not familiar with the term “Call To Action” what I mean by a call to action is that you want to tell consumers what you want them to do and with the case of air conditioning repair or appliance repair, the #1 action you want them to take is Call Now!

 Another example of a call to action is to visit your website.